 Wisconsin GOP leader proposes flat income tax; Evers opposes

-The Republican leader of the Wisconsin state Senate plans to propose moving to a 3.25% flat income tax rate

 MADISON, Wis.
-(AP) — The Republican leader of the Wisconsin state Senate plans to propose Friday moving to a 3.25% flat income tax rate, a roughly $5 billion proposal that Democratic Gov. Tony Evers has vowed to block.
+(AP) - The Republican leader of the Wisconsin Senate proposed implementing a flat 3.25% income tax rate on Friday, a plan that Democratic Gov. Tony Evers has vowed to block saying it benefits the wealthy over the middle class.

 The conflict comes as both sides say they want to tap a nearly $7 billion state budget surplus to lower taxes.
 Evers has also listed other costly priorities that will compete with cutting taxes, including increasing funding for K-12 public schools and giving local governments more money.

-Details of Republican Senate Majority Leader Devin LeMahieu's proposal, provided to The Associated Press ahead of its release, would phase in a flat income tax rate of 3.25% by 2026.
+Republican Senate Majority Leader Devin LeMahieu’s proposal, which he circulated for co-sponsors on Friday, would phase in a flat income tax rate of 3.25% by 2026.
+Each of the brackets would gradually decrease over that time before becoming one.
 Income tax rates are currently split into four brackets, ranging from 3.54% for those earning up to $12,760 to 7.65% for those earning more than $280,950.

+Over the first two years, the state would collect $4.9 billion less tax revenue, according to the nonpartisan Legislative Fiscal Bureau.
+The state would take in $4.3 billion less in the third year and about $5 billion less in the fourth year.

+Last fiscal year, the state collected about $9.2 billion in income taxes.
+Under the plan by 2026, the state would collect roughly half as much, depending on inflation, economic growth and other factors.

+For taxpayers, the average tax decrease would be $4,415 over the four-year phase in period and about $1,800 a year after that, according to the fiscal bureau.

-LeMahieu argues the move will make the state more competitive.
-He argues in the memo being sent to lawmakers Friday seeking cosponsors that the move will help Wisconsin businesses that are structured in such a way that they pay personal income taxes.
+LeMahieu argues the move will make Wisconsin more competitive.
+He contends in the memo sent to lawmakers Friday that a flat tax will help Wisconsin businesses that are structured in such a way that they pay personal income taxes.

 LeMahieu also argues that Wisconsin’s top rate is out of whack nationally, with 31 states having a top rate that is lower than Wisconsin’s third tier rate of 5.3%.
 By moving to a flat 3.25% rate, only 11 states will have a lower top individual rate, LeMahieu said.

-Note: This story has been corrected to show the cost of the proposal is $4.9 billion over the first two years, $4.3 billion in the third year and $5 billion in the fourth year, not $4.4 billion over four years.